Revolutionary Communist Party (UK, 1977): History

-The party originated as a tendency in the Revolutionary Communist Group which had split from the International Socialists in the 1970s.
-This group had concluded that there was no living Marxist tradition in the left and Marxism would have to be re-established.
-The RCG saw the British working class and especially the labour movement as dominated by bourgeois ideology and chauvinist nationalism, and the IS as pandering to its low-level trade union consciousness and economism; they asserted that a purer vanguard party was needed, focusing on anti-imperialism rather than trade unionism.
+The party originated as a tendency within the Revolutionary Communist Group.
+The RCG had been formed in March 1974 after members of the International Socialists were expelled the previous year, including Frank Furedi.

+This group had concluded that there was no living Marxist tradition in the left due to them not building upon the developments of Marxism since the Second World War, so therefore a revolutionary program would have to be developed to win over the working class.
+They saw the British working class and especially the labour movement as dominated by bourgeois ideology and chauvinist nationalism, and the IS as pandering to its low-level trade union consciousness and economism; they asserted that a purer vanguard party was needed, focusing on international solidarity and propaganda rather than trade unionism.